 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to valsartan, or if you are pregnant.
+Do not use this medicine if you have had an allergic reaction to valsartan, or if you are pregnant.
 Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.

 How to Use This Medicine